kristian-lange/omm_db_exporter/README.md

 # OMM database result data exporter

-Exports a study's data into a file with the format CSV and the filename data_[datetime].csv
+Exports job data into a file in CSV format

 Usage: ./export.py studyId
 Parameter: studyId - the ID of the study